Forensic Science Field Studies

-Cost includes round-trip airfare, mandatory insurance, lodging, and ground transportation in Canada.
+Cost includes tuition, fees, airfare, mandatory insurance, housing, ground transportation and excursions.

 Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of the program director) and graduate standing for graduate students.
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
-Final authority over enrollment rests with the Director of International Programs and the program Director.
+Final authority over enrollment rests with the Director of Study Abroad and the program Director.

 For payment, registration and application information contact: